The Best Early Amazon Prime Day 2020 Deals to Shop Now

 Take up to 80% off a range of products like Tumi luggage, Adidas sneakers and apparel, Tory Burch handbags, Eddie Bauer coolers, Soludos shoes, Levi's jeans, Skechers sneakers, Kate Spade handbags, American Apparel clothing, Frye bags and boots, Superga sneakers, Ugg boots and Rebecca Minkoff handbags.

-Check back for the latest news as ET Style lines up the best deals and deep discounts.
+Check back for the latest news as ET Style lines up the best deals and deep discounts at Amazon Prime Day 2020.

 When is Prime Day?